-A s of
+As of

-• June 30, 2020 Dec ember 31, 2019
+ember 30, 2020 mber 31, 2019

-Trade accounts receivable - DISH Network \$ 10,950 \$ 8,876
+Trade accounts receivable - DISH Network \$ 6,553 \$ 8,876

 Satellite Capacity Leased to DISH Network.
 We have entered into an agreement and have previously entered into a now terminated agreement to lease satellite capacity pursuant to which we have provided satellite services to DISH Network on certain satellites owned or leased by us.
 The fees for the services provided under these agreements may depend upon, among other things, the orbital location of the applicable satellite, the number of transponders that are providing services on the applicable satellite, the length of the service arrangements and any third-party costs associated with the satellite capacity.
 The terms of these agreements are set forth below: